Mähren

 Mähren (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The municipality lies in the Westerwald between Montabaur and Westerburg.
 Mähren is a residential village and belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.

 History

 In 1508, Mähren had its first documentary mention as Mern.

 Politics

 The municipal council is made up of 6 council members who were elected in a majority vote in municipal elections every 5 years.

 Since 2007, Volker Solbach has been the mayor of Mähren.
 He took over from Josef Ortseifen.

 Economy and infrastructure

+The local bus line 973 connects the village with Salz and Westerburg, it is located in the zone number 424 of the transport association VRM (Verkehrsverbund Rhein-Mosel).

 Right near the municipality runs Bundesstraße 8, linking Limburg an der Lahn and Hennef.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 13 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.